edenreich/engineering-blog/posts/argocd-preview-environments.md

 date: 'March 10 2024'
 thumbnail: 'argocd.png'
 tags: 'gitops, kubernetes'
-excerpt: "ArgoCD is a declarative, GitOps continuous delivery tool for Kubernetes."
+excerpt: 'ArgoCD is a declarative, GitOps continuous delivery tool for Kubernetes.'
 draft: false
 ---

 `ArgoCD` is a declarative, `GitOps` continuous delivery tool for Kubernetes.
 It follows the `GitOps` principle of using Git as a 'single source of truth' for declarative infrastructure and applications.
 One of the powerful features of `ArgoCD` is the ability to create preview environments.

 ## What is a Preview Environment?

 A preview environment is a replica of your production environment where you can preview your changes before they go live.
 This includes not just application code changes, but also infrastructure, configuration, and more.

 ## Why Use ArgoCD for Preview Environments?

 `ArgoCD's` declarative model is perfectly suited for managing preview environments.
 By defining your environment as code in a Git repository, `ArgoCD` ensures that your Kubernetes cluster aligns with this desired state.
 This not only simplifies the process of creating and dismantling environments as required but also optimizes resource utilization.
-By automatically tearing down unused environments, `ArgoCD` helps to prevent wasting resources, leading to significant cost savings and easier maintainence.
+By automatically tearing down unused environments, `ArgoCD` helps to prevent wasting resources, leading to significant cost savings and easier maintenance.

 ## How to Create a Preview Environment with ArgoCD

 To create a preview environment with `ArgoCD`, you would typically follow these steps:

 Define your environment as code in a Git repository.
 This could include Kubernetes manifests, Helm charts, Kustomize applications, and more.

 Create an `ArgoCD` Application that points to this Git repository and the desired path within it:

 ```yaml
 apiVersion: argoproj.io/v1alpha1
 kind: ApplicationSet